worcjamessmith/COVID-trial-characteristics/README.md

 ## Manual eligibility screen

 The output produced from `filter_data.R` was copied into a new intermediate subfolder: `data/manual_processing/eligibility_screen/intermediate/for_screening` where the files were manually converted to .xlsx format.
 Each file was opened and all data converted to a table (Insert > Table).
 The include column was then edited so that the only inputs allowed were: "1, 0, Unsure" using the data validation tool (Data > Data validation.
 Allow: List.
 Source: "1,0,Unsure").
-Copies of these files were distributed for eligiblility screening.
+Copies of these files were distributed for eligibility screening.

 Eligibility screens were done in duplicate by two reviewers and the results of the screen are in `...intermediate/screened`